 - people are unable to hear God’s Word

 - God is not God unless His will is done/ God cannot fail to save all that He purposes to save

-- avoiding a man-centered gospel for a God-centered gospel
+- the church needs to avoid a man-centered gospel and “return” to a God-centered gospel

 - the marvel is that God loved Jacob, not that He hated Esau